 Conner Kittleson, graduate

-Justin Raines, and Rosario added a 39.95 performance finishing 6th in the race against top competition.
+Justin Raines and Rosario added a 39.95 performance, finishing sixth in the race against top competition.

 The Lopes were especially strong in the middle-distance events.
 Senior

-Germain Lemaitre clocked a personal-best 1:47.17 in the 800 while also breaking the school record once again this year.
+Germain Lemaitre clocked a personal-best of 1 minute, 47.17 seconds in the 800 while also breaking the GCU record once again this season.

 Freshman Isabella Velazquez posted a personal-best 10:53.41 in the 3,000-meter steeplechase.